roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

     app-3g-v1-0   1/1     Running   1          2m56s
     ```

-6. Find the cluster where the application is deployed and click **GPU APP** in the **Actions** column.
+6. Find and click the cluster where the application is deployed.
+On the Dashboards page, click **GPU APP** in the **Name** column.

-    The following figure shows that the application uses only 20% of the GPU memory.
-This indicates that 80% of the GPU memory is wasted.
+    The following figure shows that the application uses only 20% of the GPU memory, which indicates that 80% of the GPU memory is wasted.
 The total GPU memory is about 16 GB.
 However, the memory usage stabilizes at about 3.4 GB.
-If you allocate one GPU to each application, a large number of GPU resources are wasted.
-To improve GPU resource usage, you can use cGPU to enable GPU sharing among multiple applications.
+If you allocate one GPU to each application, a large amount of GPU resources are wasted.
+To improve GPU resource usage, you can use cGPU to share a GPU among multiple applications.

     ![GPU memory usage](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7935359951/p101791.png)

-## Use cGPU to enable GPU sharing among multiple containers
+## Share one GPU among multiple containers

 1. Add labels to GPU-accelerated nodes.